Face-D(^2)CL: Multi-Domain Synergistic Representation with Dual Continual Learning for Facial DeepFake Detection: Proposed Method

 \section{Proposed Method}

-To address insufficient multi-domain representation and catastrophic forgetting in continual DeepFake detection, we propose Face-D\(^2\)CL, a unified framework that integrates \textbf{Multi-Domain Synergistic Representation} with a \textbf{Dual Continual Learning Mechanism}.
-The Multi-Domain Synergistic Representation captures complementary forgery traces across Spatial, Wavelet, and Fourier domains, while the Dual Continual Learning Mechanism improves stability by jointly constraining global parameters and low-rank adaptation parameters without relying on data replay.
-Together, these designs enhance cross-domain feature representation and continual learning capability, achieving a superior trade-off between plasticity and stability.
+To address insufficient multi-domain representation and catastrophic forgetting in continual DeepFake detection, we propose Face-D\(^2\)CL, unifying \textbf{Multi-Domain Synergistic Representation} with a \textbf{Dual Continual Learning Mechanism}.
+The former captures complementary forgery traces across Spatial, Wavelet, and Fourier domains; the latter stabilizes learning by jointly constraining global and low-rank parameters without data replay.
+Together they improve cross-domain features and continual learning, balancing plasticity and stability.
 For clarity, Table~\ref{tab:notation} summarizes the key notations used throughout this section.